imixs/imixs-workflow/src/site/markdown/engine/plugins/index.md

 		.....

 The JNDI name in the Sun Java System specific deployment descriptor must match the JNDI name  you assigned to the resource when you created and configured it.

-## PluginStack
-The WorkflowKernel defines a so-called PluginStack when forwarding a WorkItem to a plug-in.
-The PluginStack provides information about the current processing state of the WorkItem in relation to  the plug-in.
-The stack is organized as follows:

-	 Itemname=$PluginStack
-	 Itemvalue=Pluginname|ProcessStartTime|ProcessEndTime

-Example:

-	 org.foo.MyPlugin | 1/1/04 03:30 AM:30| 1/1/04 03:30 AM:31;
-	 org.foo.SimplePlugin | 1/1/04 03:30 AM:31| 1/1/04 03:30 AM:32;